sciZer0/newdiscoveries/c/README.md

 ## 2.3.
 Target Acceleration as the feature of each Force

-Target Acceleration is an important concept.
+Target Acceleration as the feature of each Force is an important concept.

 In my opinion, each Force has its target.